ahoward/sekrets/README.md

 # Sekrets

-Create encrypted config files.
+Create encrypted config files and eliminate the need to check in unencrypted information, keys, or other sensitive key .

+## About

-sekrets is a command line tool and library used to securely manage encrypted files and settings in your rails' applications and git repositories.
+Sekrets is a command line tool to securely manage encrypted files and settings in your rails' applications and git repositories.
+Check encrypted information into a repository and manage it alongside the rest of the code base.

-sekrets provides command line tools and a library to manage and access encrypted files in your code base.

-it allows one to check encrypted information into a repository and to manage it alongside the rest of the code base.  it elimnates the need to check in unencrypted information, keys, or other sensitive information.

-sekrets provides both a general mechanism for managing arbitrary encrypted files and a specific mechanism for managing encrypted config files.

 # RAILS